 - Law Commission of Ontario - The Ontario Law Reform Commission was abolished in 1996 due to budget cuts.
 The new Law Commission of Ontario was launched on Sept.
 7, 2007

 - New Brunswick Department of Justice Reform Section New Brunswick does not have a separate, independent commission.

-- Law Reform Commission of Nova Scotia - "The Commission's projects cover a broad range of social and legal issues"
+- Access to Justice & Law Reform Commission of Nova Scotia - "The Commission's projects cover a broad range of social and legal issues"